 After being flooded with phone calls, Waste Management published a press release broadcast on local radio stations.

 “We understand that our customers want to get their tree debris off their properties.
 And although we provide green waste services, it is impractical for us to remove such sizeable organic waste.
-Some of these trees weigh upwards of thousands of pounds, even if they’re cut into sections.
+Some of these trees weigh thousands of pounds, even if cut into sections.
 We cannot remove them.
-Therefore, we ask that all Nevada Count residents look for other removal services.
+Therefore, we ask that all Nevada County residents seek other removal services.

 Despite the warning, many residents tried unsuccessfully to disguise their downed trees with Christmas decorations.